rhymeyang/Se/docs/308B/BusinessResilience.md

 The value of a system’s RPO is usually a direct result of the frequency of data backup or replication.
 For example, if an application server is backed up once per day, the RPO is going to be at least 24 hours (or one day, whichever way you like to express it).
 Maybe it will take three days to rebuild the server, but once data is restored from backup tape, no more than the last 24 hours of transactions are lost.
 In this case, the RTO is three days and the RPO is one day.

-- **Publishing RTO and RPO Figures**
-  - If the storage system for an application takes a snapshot every hour, the RPO could be one hour, unless the storage system itself was damaged in a disaster.
+**Publishing RTO and RPO Figures**<br/>If the storage system for an application takes a snapshot every hour, the RPO could be one hour, unless the storage system itself was damaged in a disaster.
 If the snapshot is replicated to another storage system four times per day, then the RPO might be better expressed as six to eight hours.

 The last example brings up an interesting point.
 There may not be one “golden” RPO figure for a given system.
 Instead, the severity of a disrupting event or a disaster will dictate the time to get systems running again (RTO) with a certain amount of data loss (RPO).
 Here are some examples: